AeronSor/acpr-mu-org/README.md

 ## Using it

-1. Place the release folder or script anywhere you want
+1. Place the release folder or script anywhere you want and create a shortcut to desktop or something
-2. Run the binary orscript and type the path where your replays are saved( usually at "Documents/ARC SYSTEM WORKS/GGXXAC/Replays")
+2. Run it should automatically find where your replays are saved, if not they are usually at "Documents/ARC SYSTEM WORKS/GGXXAC/Replays"
 3. Insert your user name on GGXXAC+R do not misstype this >:( (it might break)
 4. Click submit
 5. Done